 If you’re getting TV or monitor no signal issues when you connect them to your PC via HDMI ports, don’t worry.
 You’re not alone.
 Many users have reported this issue.
 You can fix it with one of the solutions in this article.

 The No Signal message means that the TV or monitor isn’t getting any input from the currently selected source.
 There are five solutions to try to fix the issue.
 You may not have to try them all.
-Just work your way down at the top of the list until you find the one that works for you.
+Just work your way down the list until you find the one that works for you.

 The problem can be caused by faulty chipset drivers and graphics drivers.
 Try to update the drivers and see if the problem resolves.
 If you don’t have the time, patience or computer skills to update drivers manually, you can do it automatically with Driver Easy.